AslanEmil008/LinkedIn_Data_Scraper_Project/README.md

 base_url = "https://www.linkedin.com/search/results/COMPANIES/?keywords=marketing&origin=SWITCH_SEARCH_VERTICAL&page={page}&sid=tHO"
 ```
  Replace the value of your <b>base_url</b> <br>
-After this step, you'll get data with the columns defined in the <b>Project Structure.</b>
+After this step, you'll get data with the columns defined in the [Project Structure](#project-structure)

 <b>Next, you need to run the Scrapy spider:</b><br>